What is the Florida Statute of Limitations?

 What is the purpose of the Florida Statute of Limitations?

 Under the law, the Florida Statute of Limitations exists to make the law easier to interpret.
 Its purpose is for instances of pain and suffering that arise from accident or injurious behavior due to another’s negligence.
-However, Florida places limits upon what injuries are covered under this statute.
+However, Florida places limits upon what injuries fall under this statute.
 For one, the injuries must be permanent.
 These injuries must come with very little chance of “full recovery.

 The following legal determination holds weight: